scalawithcats/scala-with-cats/src/pages/applicatives/validated.md

 we know that the semantics of `product` are the same as those for `flatMap`.
-In fact, it is impossible for us to design a monadic data type that implements error accumulating semantics without breaking the consistency rules between `product` and `flatMap`.
+In fact, it is impossible for us to design a monadic data type that implements error accumulating semantics without breaking the consistency rules between these two methods.

 Fortunately, Cats provides another data type called `Validated` that has an instance of `Cartesian` but *no* instace of `Monad`.